HEPData/hepdata-cli/README.md

 The argument ```[-s/--sandbox TRUE/FALSE]``` is a boolean to decide whether to upload to the sandbox or not.

+The argument ```[-p/--password PASSWORD``` is the password for the uploader's HEPData account (prompt if not specified).
+Warning: do not store your password unencrypted in any code intended for shared use.

 The ```hepdata-cli download/fetch-names``` and ```hepdata-cli find``` commands can be concatenated, if a ```IDTYPE``` is specified for ```find```.
 It is also possible to concatenate ```arxiv download```, form [pypi/arxiv-cli](https://pypi.org/project/arxiv-cli/), with ```hepdata-cli find```, if ```arxiv``` is used as ```IDTYPE```.